Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 ### The main principles of the view model
 > Explain what the `view model` is.

-A `view model` is the class that implements the humble object pattern and used for data transfer from the presenter to the view.
+A `view model` is a class that implements the humble object pattern and used for data transfer from the presenter to the view.

 > Explain a difference between a `view model` and an `entity`.